Royal Caribbean Harmony of the Seas Recap

 With The Grande, American Icon, and Silk, you can do “My Time Dining” vs. Set-Time Dining.
 Set dining means you’ll eat at the same table, with the same people and have the same waiters at the same time every night.
 You can dine at either 6 p.m. or 8:30 p.m.
 My Time Dining provides flexibility: You can eat dinner any time between 5:30 and 9:30 p.m depending on what works best with your schedule on a particular day.
 I highly recommend the filet in The Grande!

 For a fee, you can dine in Wonderland, Izumi Hibachi and Sushi, Sabor Taqueria and Tequila Bar, Solarium Bistro (dinner), Starbucks (now on the Boardwalk), Chops Grille, 150 Central Park, Johnny Rockets, and Jamie’s Italian (which had debuted on the line’s Quantum-class ships).
 Jamie’s is one of my favorites!
-I was fortunate enough to be able to meet and talk with Miami celebrity chef Michael Schwartz who is the culinary brain behind 150 Central Park on Harmony, as well as Michael’s Genuine Pub on Anthem of the Seas.
+I was fortunate enough to be able to meet and talk with Miami celebrity chef Michael Schwartz who is the culinary brain behind 150 Central Park on Royal Caribbean Harmony of the Seas, as well as Michael’s Genuine Pub on Anthem of the Seas.
 If you are ever in Miami, be sure to check out one of his many restaurants!

 Another fun thing to mention is that the second preview cruise consisted of the ship’s official naming ceremony while in port, in which the godmother, Brittany Affolter, pushed a button to top off the ceremonial smashing of a giant bottle of champagne to christen the ship.
 I even got a photo with the unbroken bottle while on my cruise!
 I watched the ceremony on Facebook live (as I was on the first preview cruise, not the second) and it was just as exciting as if I was there in person.
 “Bigger, bolder, better” were the words that the cruise director, Ken Rush, used during this ceremony to describe the Harmony of the Seas.